Mastering Body Composition

 Gaining Muscle Mass

-Microtears: Workout to create microtears in your muscles, this is done by lifting hard (~4-8 reps is fine) to failure, always pushing the weight from last workout.
+Microtears: Workout to create microtears in your muscles, this is done by lifting with high intensity (~4-8 reps is fine) to failure, always pushing the weight from last workout.

 • Challenge: You can make quick adjustments if you just can't do a challenge weight (stop mid set and grab new weight then keep going), but you must always challenge and hammer the muscles (with good form so you get proper isolation)